privacybydesign/irma-documentation/yivi-docs/docs/openid4vci-introduction.md

 ## What's not supported (yet)

-- The authorization code flow (only pre-authorized code is in scope for the private beta).
 - Issuing Idemix credentials over OpenID4VCI.
 OpenID4VCI carries SD-JWT VC only.
 - Issuer trust list management via the Yivi portal — issuer onboarding is still a manual process during the private beta.